-In attempting to reconcile the current definitions, the bill opts for a broad general definition-i.e., the approach employed by the Hughes-Ryan drafters-but with the addition of explicit enumerated exceptions to that general definition, the approach employed is a limited way but the drafters of Experting Order 19222 in a limited way by the drafters of Executive Order 12333.
+In attempting to reconcile the current definitions, the bill opts for a broad general definition-i.e., the approach employed by the Hughes-Ryan drafters-but with the addition of explicit enumerated exceptions to that general definition, the approach employed in a limited way by the drafters of Executive Order 12333.

 In accordance with this overall approach, the core definition of covert action should be interpreted broadly.
-That is why, for instance, the requirement, found in the definition of "special activities" under Executive Order 12333, that the activities be "in support of national foreign policy objectives abroad" has not been retrained here.
+That is why, for instance, the requirement, found in the definition of "special activities" under Executive Order 12333, that the activities be "in support of national foreign policy objectives abroad" has not been retained here.
 The foreign policy interests of the United States are so broad that any covert operation abroad is likely to be in support of some foreign policy objective.
 The definition also removes the possibility of ambiguity presented by previous Administration arguments that sought to distinguish the foreign policy of the United States from the defense policy of the United States.
-Furthermore, this phrase is not so much a definitional element, as a limitation of covert action, and one which is reflected in the presidental determination required by section 503(a).
-Thus, the definition encompasses activities to influence conditions-be they political, economic, or military-overseas and focuses on the objective features of the activity, rather than on a formal relationship to foreign policy purposes, as constitute covert action.
+Furthermore, this phrase is not so much a definitional element, as a limitation of covert action, and one which is reflected in the Presidential determination required by section 503(a).
+Thus, the definition encompasses activities to influence conditions-be they political, economic, or military-overseas and focuses on the objective features of the activity, rather than on a formal relationship to foreign policy purposes, as the controlling test in determining which activities constitute covert action.

-Further, the reference in the body of the definition to activities "conducted by an element of the United States Government" means that the activity or activities to be conducted must be examined in terms of each element of the United States Government that will be involved in a particular area to determine if the activity of that element is a covert action.
-It may be that an activity which is not a covert activity may be supported by an element of the government, for example an intelligence element, whose participation does constitute a covert action.
-Thus, an operation conducted by the uniformed military forces may not be a covert action but the unattributable efforts of the CIA in support of that activity may be a covert action.
+Further, the reference in the body of the definition to activities "conducted . . . by an element of the United States Government" means that the activity or activities to be conducted must be examined in terms of each element of the United States Government that will be involved in a particular area to determine if the activity of that element is a covert action.
+It may be that an activity which is not a covert activity may be supported by an element of the government, for example, an intelligence element, whose participation would constitute a covert action.
+Thus, while an operation conducted by the uniformed military forces may not be a covert action, the unattributable efforts of the CIA to support that activity might be a covert action.